vihutuo/flet-web/blog/2024-10-10-flet-new-packaging-pre-release.md

 ## Control over app compilation and cleanup

-`flet build` command is not longer compiling app `.py` files into `.pyc` by default which allows you to avoid (defer?) discovery of any syntax errors in your app and complete the packaging.
+`flet build` command is no longer compiling app `.py` files into `.pyc` by default which allows you to avoid (defer?) discovery of any syntax errors in your app and complete the packaging.

 You can control the compilation and cleanup with the following new options: